Laurence Mukakabera

 ABOUT RULI WASHING STATION

-The washing station was established in 2003 and is the largest of Dukunde Kawa’s washing stations.
-It serves as the head office for the cooperative’s management team and the site also encompasses the cooperative’s dry mill and its dairy operations.
-The property is also the site of the Rambagirakawa community room and Dukunde Kawa’s cupping lab, nursery and model farm.
+Ruli washing station was the first site established by Dukunde Kawa, back in 2003.
+It remains their largest processing site and main centre of operations for all of the co-op’s activities.
+It serves as the head office for the cooperative’s management team, who can be seen buzzing about the property during the harvest.
+In addition, the site encompasses women alliance Rambagirakawa’s community building and Dukunde Kawa’s cupping lab, nursery and model farm.
 Recently, the cooperative decided to expand their business by establishing a commercial roastery that supplies coffee to restaurants and hotels across town, with all activities carried at a building also located in Ruli.
+Because the washing station is so central, in 2023 Dukunde Kawa opened a café which sells the co-op’s coffee and locally baked goods.
+Recognising it has potential to service many members of the community, the cooperative is hoping to establish their own bakery, to be run by youth who are part of the cooperative.

 Head here to learn more about the work of Dukunde Kawa in Rwanda.